We recently refactored our pricing scheme, because, well, it got too complicated.

 y = b + m * x

-Where b is a fixed price of 8.40 Euro (or 35 Euro if you want a panellized design), m a variable fee for the technology per cm^2 and x the amount of cm^2 used for your order.
+Where b is a fixed price of 10.20 Euro, m a variable fee for the technology per cm^2 and x the amount of cm^2 used for your order.
 Check our wiki for details.
 By the way, the pricing ruby gem on Github has gotten less difficult to understand, too, and is still there for you to check our pricing.
 This should make larger quantity orders for all ranges of pcb projects a lot more affordable as well.
 Also the adjustments let to price improvements of smaller to medium sized boards.

 It's official now, no testing anymore.